 Let the American Eagles fly and the red, white and blue bikini tops shine!
 It’s time for 4th of July Fireworks, NYC's epic celebration of all things America and one of the most exciting things to do in summer.
-Check out the pyrotechnic spectacular as it bursts over the city's skyline and some of its best sights and attractions.
-And don’t forget to look out for other smaller but still dazzling displays like the Coney Island July 4th Fireworks Spectacular from our favorite lookouts, rooftop bars and parties.
+Check out Macy's pyrotechnic spectacular as it bursts over the East River and some of the best New York attractions.
+And don’t forget to look out for other smaller but still dazzling displays like the Coney Island July 4th Fireworks Spectacular from our favorite lookouts rooftop bars and parties.

 RECOMMENDED: Full coverage of the 4th of July in NYC

 What time are the 4th of July fireworks in NYC?